Regulations for Grant for a long stay abroad

 The competent executive board has to be informed about the submitted application.

-Grants for a long stay abroad are intended to give researchers the opportunity to undertake advanced research or specialise in specific research techniques at a foreign research institute.
-Vocational training programmes abroad, in whole or in part, are not eligible.
+Grants for a long stay abroad are intended to give researchers, who are affiliated with an institution as referred to in Art.1. §1, the opportunity to (1) conduct research in a non-Belgian organisation or (2) carry out fieldwork abroad.
+Vocational training courses abroad, in whole or in part, do not qualify.

 §1 Grants for a long stay abroad can only be allocated for stays of more than 1 month (> 31 days) and maximum 12 months, and are not renewable.